cryptosharks131/lndg/README.md

 ## Using The Rebalancer
 Here are some notes to help you get started using the auto-rebalancer (AR).
 1. The AR variable `AR-Enabled` must be set to 1 (enabled) in order to start looking for new rebalance opportunities.
-2. Rebalances will only consider any `OUTBOUND` channel that has more outbound liquidity than the current `AR-Outbound%` target.
 3. The AR variable `AR-Target%` defines the % size of the channel capacity you would like to use for rebalance attempts.
 4. The AR variable `AR-Time` defines the maximum amount of time we will spend looking for a route.
 5. The AR variable `AR-MaxFeeRate` defines the maximum amount in ppm a rebalance attempt can ever use for a fee limit.
-6. The AR variable `AR-MaxCost%	` defines the maximum % of the ppm being charged on the `INBOUND` receving channel that will be used as the fee limit for the rebalance attempt.
+7. The AR variable `AR-MaxCost%	` defines the maximum % of the ppm being charged on the `INBOUND` receving channel that will be used as the fee limit for the rebalance attempt.
+8. Rebalances will only consider any `OUTBOUND` channel that has more outbound liquidity than the current `AR-Outbound%` target and the channel is not currently being targeted as an `INBOUND` receving channel for rebalances.
-7. Channels also need to be targeted in order to be refilled with outbound liquidity and in order to control costs as a first prioirty all calculations are based on the specific `INBOUND` receving channel.
+9. Channels need to be targeted in order to be refilled with outbound liquidity and in order to control costs as a first prioirty, all calculations are based on the specific `INBOUND` receving channel.
-8. Enable `INBOUND` receving channels you would like to target and set an inbound liquidity `Target%`.
-Rebalance attempts will be made until inbound liquidity falls below this settting.
+10. Enable `INBOUND` receving channels you would like to target and set an inbound liquidity `Target%` on the specific channel.
+Rebalance attempts will be made until inbound liquidity falls below this channel settting.
-9. The `INBOUND` receving channel is the channel that later routes out real payments and earns back the fees paid.
+11. The `INBOUND` receving channel is the channel that later routes out real payments and earns back the fees paid.
 Target channels that have lucrative outbound flows.
-10. Successful and attempts with only incorrect payment information are tried again immediately.
+12. Successful and attempts with only incorrect payment information are tried again immediately.
-11. Attempts that fail for other reasons will not be tried again for 30 minutes after the stop time.
+13. Attempts that fail for other reasons will not be tried again for 30 minutes after the stop time.

 ## Preview Screens
 ### Main Dashboard